cryotools/cosipy/README.md

 ## Preprocessing
 COSPY provides some utilities which can be used to create the required input file for the core run.
 ### Create needed combined static input file
+The following is run on the example in the data/static folder.
+If the procedure does not work for your study area pleasr try first to execute the example.
+Then it is easier to know if there is a problem with the libaries or programs or if it is a case specific probelm.
+Thanks!
 #### Required packages and libaries:
 * gdal (e.g. in Debian-based Linux distributions package called gdal-bin)
 * cliamte date operators (e.g. in Debian-based Linux distributions package called cdo)